 Aerospace Engineering at UCLA

-Learn the fundamentals of flight mechanics, deep dive the differences between aeronautical and astronautical engineering and engage with professionals in the field.
+Learn the fundamentals of flight mechanics, explore the differences between aeronautical and astronautical engineering, engage with experienced professionals in the field, and more.

 Summer Aerospace Engineering program for teens in Los Angeles